audah1/uml_iot/README.md

 ```
 node socket-chat.js
 ```
 Then , all the servers will be the operation.

+When connected to the `http://127.0.0.1:52273` in a Web browser can be a JSON RPC TEST and Ping , group chat , database testing. and testing TCP, UDP, serial. ( `/uml_iot/test/TCP-client.js`, `/uml_iot/test/udp-client.js`, `/uml_iot/test/serials_client.js` )

 ## Documentation